 We score how the animal presents itself.
 Put simply, it’s our first impression as the animal walks in to the pound.

-Notes are made in reference to a range of attributes including polled animals, overall colour, maturity type, heart girth, femininity and masculinity.
+Notes are made in reference to a range of attributes including polledness, overall colour, maturity type, heart girth, femininity and masculinity.

 Finally, each calf is awarded a cumulative score up to 49.
 Higher grades predict higher performance and profitability.
 Animals are automatically culled if they receive a score of one.
 Ongoing subjective monitoring is undertaken throughout their lives, paying special attention to our seven elite breeding attributes.
 In bulls, we monitor testicle size and conformation and in females we look at udder conformation and mothering ability at calving.

-Transparent relationships with our customers are important, so upon request all Weaner Grading information can be made available for inspection prior to purchasing.
-We invite you to closely examine the data to help your decision-making and to ensure your Rockley Brahmans cattle live up to expectations.
+Transparent relationships with our customers are important, so upon request all weaner grading information can be made available for inspection prior to purchasing.
+We invite you to closely examine the data to help your decision-making and to ensure your Rockley cattle live up to expectations.
 Ongoing consultation and advice are key to our service as we strive to breed elite Red Brahmans for stud and commercial producers seeking more profitable, high performance cattle.